Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 If you want a slightly larger diamond, consider switching to a fancy shape.
 These shapes use a larger percentage of the rough diamond, meaning they cost slightly less per carat than a round diamond of the same size.

-For example, this beautiful 0.90 carat princess cut diamond is $2,776.
-This 1.00 carat cushion cut diamond is $2,750.
-This elegant Asscher cut diamond is $2,662.
+For example, this beautiful 0.90 carat princess cut diamond from Blue Nile is $2,776.
+This 1.00 carat cushion cut diamond from James Allen is $2,750.
+This elegant Asscher cut diamond from Blue Nile is $2,662.
 All of these diamonds can be set in a solitaire ring without costing much more than $3,000 in total.

 Another good way to spend $3,000 on an engagement ring is to pick a slightly smaller diamond, then use the rest of your budget to choose a gorgeous pavé or halo setting.

-All of these settings look absolutely beautiful and can add something special, especially if you prefer a more ornate design to a simple solitaire ring.
+All of these settings look absolutely beautiful and can add something special, especially if you prefer ornate designs to simple diamond rings.
 Need help choosing a setting?
 Email us and we’ll provide our expert recommendations.

-With a budget of around $4,000, you can upgrade to a larger diamond or choose from a wider range of settings.
+With a $4,000 engagement ring budget, you can upgrade to a larger diamond or choose from a wider range of settings.
 At this price point, a larger range of diamonds becomes available, including some very nice round brilliant cut diamonds just below the one carat range.